 - Scroll down and toggle off “Use hardware acceleration when available” under system settings.

-- Relaunch chrome browser and check its working properly.
+- Relaunch the chrome browser and check its working properly.

 Run Chrome Browser compatibility mode

-Again sometimes, Due to the compatibility issue, Chrome browser stop working, Even not open clicking the shortcut icon.
-That cause running chrome with compatibility mode help to resolve the problem.
+Again sometimes, Due to the compatibility issue, the Chrome browser stops working, Even not open clicking the shortcut icon.
+That causes running chrome with compatibility mode to help to resolve the problem.

-- Right-click on the Google Chrome icon (Shortcut icon on desktop) and click on Properties.
+- Right-click on the Google Chrome icon (Shortcut icon on the desktop) and click on Properties.